sklise/conways-game-of-life/readme.md

 # Conway's Game of Life
 *John Conway's Game of Life simulation in Processing/Processing.js.*

+Adapted from the Conway's Game of Life example included with [Processing](http:
+//processing.org) by Mike Davis.

 ## Website

 View this project on the web at http://conway.skli.se/.
 The site is served up